Being looked after by someone who isn't your mum, dad or carer can sometimes be called private fostering or fostering.

 Private fostering is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a close relative.
 This is a private arrangement that lasts more than 28 days and is made between a parent and a carer.

-By law, your local authority must be told about all private fostering situations. - See more here.
+By law, your local authority must be told about all private fostering situations.
+Visit private fostering for more information.

 If you or one of your friends is a child living with foster parents, it can include a lot of changes such as a different place to live, maybe a change of school, with new children and new teachers to get to know.